jon-erikklint/angular-weather/README.md

 # How to run

-In order to run the application locally, you have to add weatherstack.environment.ts-file into /src/environments/ folder.
+1. In order to run the application locally, you have to add weatherstack.environment.ts ng -file into /src/environments/ folder.
 The contents of the file should be the following:

 `export const weatherstack = {
   weatherstackAccessKey: "YOUR_API_KEY_STRING_HERE"
 };`
+2. npm install
+3. ng serve --open